cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 Template:

-* Value: the two-byte identifier for the algorithm
+* Value: The two-byte identifier for the algorithm
-* KEM: the name of the algorithm
+* KEM: The name of the algorithm
-* Nsecret: the length in bytes of a KEM shared secret produced by the algorithm
+* Nsecret: The length in bytes of a KEM shared secret produced by the algorithm
-* Nenc: the length in bytes of an encoded encapsulated key produced by the algorithm
+* Nenc: The length in bytes of an encoded encapsulated key produced by the algorithm
-* Npk: the length in bytes of an encoded public key for the algorithm
+* Npk: The length in bytes of an encoded public key for the algorithm
-* Nsk: the length in bytes of an encoded private key for the algorithm
+* Nsk: The length in bytes of an encoded private key for the algorithm
-* Auth: a boolean indicating if this algorithm provides the `AuthEncap()`/`AuthDecap()` interface
+* Auth: A boolean indicating if this algorithm provides the `AuthEncap()`/`AuthDecap()` interface
-* Reference: where this algorithm is defined
+* Reference: Where this algorithm is defined

 Initial contents: Provided in {{kemid-values}}